UCLA Health patient celebrates start of the 2023 Dodgers baseball season – and her good health following a game-changing colonoscopy

 During Dillon’s procedure, Dr. Lenhart removed 10 small polyps, which all turned out to be benign.
 She also found a larger growth, which needed to be removed two weeks later by a different specialist, in a procedure called endoscopic submucosal dissection (ESD).
 The biopsy results came back showing cancer.
 “To find out I had cancer was really surprising and just shocking,” she said.
 “I felt really good going into the colonoscopy,” she said before her March surgery.
 “I feel really good now.
 I don’t have any symptoms.
 I don’t feel sick.
 I feel perfectly fine.”

-As colon cancer advances, Dr. Lenhart said, symptoms may include gastrointestinal bleeding, bowel obstruction, nausea, weight loss and constipation or diarrhea.
+As cancer advances, Dr. Lenhart said, colon cancer patients describe symptoms including gastrointestinal bleeding, bowel obstruction, nausea, weight loss and constipation or diarrhea.
 “Polyps and early cancer can often be asymptomatic,” she said.
 “The point is to be able to detect things early.
 Not all patients are going to have GI symptoms.”

 Dillon underwent a laparoscopic partial colectomy in early March to remove 12 inches of her colon as well as 48 lymph nodes to see if the cancer had spread.
 Her surgeon, Dr. Jonathan C. King, surgical oncology, made the incision at the site of her old Caesarean section scar, plus two additional incisions.
 She spent four days at UCLA Santa Monica Medical Center.
 “I had really amazing care,” she said.
 “I just really appreciate the care the doctors, nurses and nursing assistants gave to me in that time.”
 Waiting for the pathology results was really difficult, she said.
 “You’re sort of preparing yourself for the worst-case scenario or needing additional treatment or surgery or chemo or radiation,” she said.
 “You go through all the different scenarios in your mind.”
 Two weeks later, she found out that she was cancer-free and needed no further treatment.
 “Just hearing the news was such a big relief,” Dillon said.
 “I just feel relieved and also grateful that I do have such good medical care and that I took the time to do the screening.”